smurferson1/MineControl/README.md

 - Probably some allowed configurations that would make no sense or cause errors or crashes.
 - Engineered badly in some ways, with a bunch of logic embedded in the form code, no automated tests, etc. Sorry.
 - Kind of ugly.
 We'll just say this is for performance reasons.
 - Developer note: There are way too many included DLLs, mainly from Microsoft.Windows.Compatibility (a big all-or-nothing package).
-Some of these sound web-related, but aren't actually called.
-In fact most DLLs aren't used, and you may even be able to delete many.
+Some of these sound web-related, but these aren't actually called.
+In fact many DLLs aren't used and you may even be able to delete some.
 This extra bulk was required _solely_ to use old chart controls, which should probably be replaced.

 See Issues area for comprehensive list, and add to it if you find a bug.